deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

     the kernel to your custom environment are provided [here](#python-environment-selection-of-the-jupyter-kernel)

-You can modify an environment, and the conda-store keeps a history of builds.
+You can also modify an existing environment and rebuild it; the conda-store will keep all the builds' logs.
 It will look similar to the screenshot below.
 ![conda-builds.png](../img/conda-builds.png)